Marin Blog · The Best in Marin Collection

 Whether you’re traveling from near or far, Marin County is that hidden diamond of a trip that you are looking for.
 Cradled on the sweeping scape of the San Francisco Bay Area.
 Nomadic tourists and California natives alike agree that it is an idyllic destination that can be for the entire family.
 Honeymooners, new parents, wanderlust aficionados — you name it and Marin has something for you.

 For the B&B fan

 Don’t let your next road trip be an uninspired stay at a motel serving up microwave complimentary meals.
-Instead, be inspired by the fresh, sustainable farm to table agriculture of Marin County.
+Instead, be inspired by the fresh, sustainable farm-to-table agriculture of Marin County.
 Scenic solitude can be found at many of Marin’s locally owned bed-and-breakfast inns.

-For example, at the AppleGarden Cottage in Tomales, you will find tasty homebrewed “Farmstead Cider” made with apples grown on their AppleGarden Farm.
+At the AppleGarden Cottage in Tomales, you will find tasty homebrewed “Farmstead Cider” made with apples grown on their AppleGarden Farm.
 You’ll be welcomed with a bottle along with a plate of local cheese and crackers on arrival.